Alex Call Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

+- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.

-- The Phillies have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.
+- The Phillies have the 25th-ranked team ERA across all league pitching staffs (4.70).

-- Phillies pitchers combine to rank 11th in baseball in home runs allowed (60 total, 1.1 per game).
+- Phillies pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- In his most recent time out on Saturday against the Atlanta Braves, the righty tossed eight scoreless innings while surrendering three hits.
+- In his last time out -- in relief on Thursday -- the left-hander tossed two innings against the New York Mets, allowing one earned run while surrendering two hits.

+- The 31-year-old has put together a 3.20 ERA and 11.9 strikeouts per nine innings across 15 games this season, while allowing a batting average of .213 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.